marceloszilagyi/Regression-models/README.md

 Simplistic Approach
 -------------------

-Run a regression purely on the transmission (automatic or manual) seems is a result of the following code:
+Running a regression purely on the transmission (automatic or manual) is a result of the following code:

 ``` r
 WrongFit = lm(mpg ~ am, data=dt)